Volunteer in Disaster Recovery – Isaias Recovery in Philadelphia, Pa.

 Minimum Age: 18

-Accommodations: Housing at Salt and Light Church in Philadelphia.
+Accommodations: Housing at Salt and Light Church in Philadelphia (COVID vaccination required)

 Tools: Please bring general carpentry tools and a substantial first aid kit.

-Other Information: Once contact is made with our Volunteer Coordinator you will be provided with all the necessary information including release forms and skill sheets for your group, contact information, arrival information. etc. You will also find information at https://www.ucc.org/volunteer/disaster_disaster-volunteers/
+Other Information: Once contact is made with our Volunteer Coordinator you will be provided with all the necessary information including release forms, skill sheets for your group, contact information, arrival information. etc. You will also find information and volunteering here.

-Follow-Up Action: Help your local community prepare for possible disaster and response.
-Be sure your congregation has a plan in case of local disaster (see https://www.uccfiles.com/pdf/A-Disaster-Preparedness-Manual-for-Churches.pdf).
+· Follow-Up Action: Help your local community prepare for possible disaster and response.
+Be sure your congregation has a plan in case of local disaster (see A Disaster Preparedness Manual for Churches).
 Get to know your UCC Conference Disaster Coordinator and stay involved.